 Well, Grandma was wrong!
 That Orchid flourished.
 It bloomed and bloomed and bloomed again!
-I even repotted it and it bloomed again!
-I bet you can have this success too!
+I even repotted it and that orchid rebloomed again!

-How to take care of Orchids
+How to take care of orchids in 5 easy steps:

-Which orchid should you buy?
+Which orchid flower should you buy?

 My advice: Just buy the prettiest one.